fallahn/crush/readme.md

 the CRUSH binary will be compiled and output to the build subdirectory.

-There are known problems with the XCB build of SFML on Linux.
-If you experience these try the 2.2 tagged version which uses XLib.
+There are known problems with the xcb build of SFML on Linux.
+If you experience these try the 2.2 tagged version which uses xlib.

 WINDOWS: